 Instructions

-- Prepare the ingredients: measure the ketchup and vinegar, crush the garlic, rinse the blueberries or if you are using frozen, rinse them off and let them thaw out in a bowl.
+- Prepare the ingredients: crush the garlic, rinse the blueberries or if you are using frozen, rinse them off and let them thaw out in a bowl.

-- Add the ketchup, blueberries, vinegar, crushed garlic to a saucepan and cook on low heat stirring occasionally until the blueberries become very soft - about 30 minutes.
+- Add 1 cup fresh blueberries, 1/2 cup ketchup, 1/2 cup apple cider vinegar1 clove fresh garlic to a medium saucepan.
+Cook on low heat stirring occasionally until the blueberries become very soft – about 30 minutes.

-- Add 1 tablespoon maple syrup, and check the taste for sweetness and adjust the flavors.
+- Stir in 1 tablespoon maple syrup, and check the taste for sweetness and adjust the flavors.

 - For a smooth sauce, place sauce into a blender, food processor or use an immersion blender.